Published on 07th August 2017

 According to our partner, Daniel said his cousin kept asking him, “How can you sing when you are in so much pain?” to which Daniel replied, “I have God now.”
 Realising the magnitude of Jesus’ love and his own sinfulness, the cousin gave his life to Christ and began attending a local church.

 Another couple from Daniel’s hometown of Karlovac also came to the Lord after hearing his testimony on the TV programme.

-An additional report came from a young drug addict in Zagreb.
-Mario said the man showed an interest in Christianity after watching just the last 10 minutes of the show together with his grandfather.
+An additional report came from a young drug addict in Zagreb who showed showed an interest in Christianity after watching just the last 10 minutes of the show together with his grandfather.
 The man pleaded, “Please take me to Daniel.
 He knows what I am going through.
 All others have failed, but Daniel has what I need.
 He is the only one that can help me.”
-The addict later met with the youth pastor of another church congregation, “but to our knowledge he is not saved yet,” Mario said.
+The addict later met with the youth pastor of another church congregation, “but to our knowledge he is not saved yet,” our partner said.

 “These are just a few examples of the wide audience that we influence through the media projects we produce,” he added.
 Four more episodes of personal testimonies, set to broadcast this year, can be viewed by a potential audience of 4 million across Croatia.
 In addition, they reach beyond the country’s borders, carried via cable to Bosnia and Serbia.

-“The selected individuals whom we interview have dynamic stories of their encounters with Jesus and their salvation experiences followed by evidence of fruitful lives and spiritual multiplication,” Mario said.
-“We feel very privileged being teamed with Reach Beyond in reaching Croatians for Christ.”
+“The selected individuals whom we interview have dynamic stories of their encounters with Jesus and their salvation experiences followed by evidence of fruitful lives and spiritual multiplication,” He added, “We feel very privileged being teamed with Reach Beyond in reaching Croatians for Christ.”